iWriteGigs

 Question #23

-A The lack of water and shortage of labor.
+A The lack of arable land and the lack of water.

 B Hostility from native groups and the lack of water.